SapphireStar31/recipe-searcher/timeLog.md

 <br>
 Week 4
 <br>
-9/18/2024 - Updated Timelog.
+9/18/2024 - Updated Time log.
 Completed checkpoint 1 to dos with problem statement, user stories, project plan (still needs to be hammered out in more detail), and screen design.
 Spent around 4 hours on it.
 <br>
 9/19/2024 - Watched week 4 videos, read the references, and coded along with the demo.
 Started working on exercise 4.
 Spent about 6 hours on it.
 <br>